prociow/sensorberg-dev.github.io/resolver.md

 }
 {% endhighlight %}

-If you want to use your own resolver in your owm application with the [Android SDK](/android) add this line to your AndroidManifest.xml:
+If you want to use your own resolver in your own application with the [Android SDK](/android) add this line to your AndroidManifest.xml:
 {% highlight json %}
 <meta-data
     android:name="com.sensorberg.sdk.resolverURL"